 School leaders designate one Data Submissions Contact to oversee the majority of data collections.
-School leaders have the option to designate a separate HR data collection contact due to the sensitive nature of data.
-Separate contacts with SPED expertise are also sometimes designated for SPED related collections.
+School leaders have the option to designate separate HR and/or SPED data collection contacts due to the sensitive nature of that data.
+It should be noted that schools may request that a secondary submissions contact be added for one or more collections (ex: Special Education December Count and End of Year collections) and can do so by contacting the CSI Data Submissions Team.